rainier-arjona/node_assignments/06 - Sequelize/11 Classroom.md

-# Assignment: Query One-to-Many Relationships with ORM
+Assignment: Query One-to-Many Relationships with ORM

-## Objective:
+# Classroom

 In this assignment, you will work with Sequelize to implement and query a one-to-many relationship between two models: Classroom and Student.
 Your tasks will include creating, reading, and deleting records while managing these relationships effectively.

 ![Wireframe](./assets/ClassroomManagementSystem.png)